Bristol Motor Speedway Media Guide

 BMS Plays Key Role in Region’s Rich Musical History

-The area around BMS is rich in history, the Appalachian Trail runs within an hour driving from the track as well as many other outdoor activities.
+The area around BMS is rich in history.
+The Appalachian Trail runs within an hour driving from the track as well as many other outdoor activities.
 BMS also has a rich culture of musical history.
 Just over the state line, Bristol, Virginia houses the Birthplace of Country Music where the first recordings of country music took place, the famed “Bristol Sessions” in 1927.
 Continuing with the theme, the Carter Family Fold also houses some great music where guests can hear local music.

-For each race, the track has a Pre-Race concert, artists who have taken the stage in The Last Great Colosseum include Joe Nichols, Randy Houser, Travis Denning, Cody Jinks, Steven Tyler, Dierks Bentley, Colt Ford, Charlie Daniels, and the Doobie Brothers, to name a few.
+For each major NASCAR race, the track provides fans with a Pre-Race concert, artists who have taken the stage in The Last Great Colosseum include Joe Nichols, Randy Houser, Travis Denning, Cody Jinks, Steven Tyler, Dierks Bentley, Colt Ford, Charlie Daniels, and the Doobie Brothers, to name a few.
 The track has also hosted other stars of county music for The Battle at Bristol college football game in 2016 where the night before, Kenny Chesney, The Band Perry, and Old Dominion took the stage.
 Sugarland star, Jennifer Nettles, performed a knockout version of the National Anthem for the game which earned rave reviews, continuing the tradition of BMS events significantly adding to the rich musical history of the area.

 Red, White & Bristol: Patriotism always on display at BMS